sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 * 198.51.100.2

 	Answer
 	The correct answer is *~198.51.100.2.
-An asterisk (*) next to a configured peer represents that the device is synced to this peer and using it as the master clock.
+An asterisk (*)* next to a configured peer represents that the device is synced to this peer and using it as the master clock.
 A tilde (~) next to a configured peer represents that this is a configured master server.

 --------
-What are two valid IPv6 address scopes for a unique local IPv6 address?
+What are **two valid IPv6 address scopes for a unique local IPv6 address**?
 (Choose two.)

 * global